5lot5/Raspi-Wireless-Doorbell/README.md

+# Raspberry-pi wireless doorbell monitor

 This python script reads the status of a GPIO on the raspberry-pi and sends an email upon trigger.

-Free to use and change.
+Feel free to use and/or modify.